Take the first step towards vitality and healing and book your session today.

 Fascia embeds every tissue in our body, down to the tiniest cell.
 It’s considered the “tissue of consciousness” and can store old forms of physical, mental and/or emotional trauma until it’s released.
 Since the fascia is a system that conducts its way throughout the whole body, a restriction in one area can affect the tissues in another; creating unhealthy holding patterns and overall decreased mobility in the physical and energetic bodies.
 Fascia, in it’s healthy state, can lend itself to uninhibited, expansive, efficient and liquid-like movement.

 When the fascia and surrounding connective tissue are tight, posture and range of motion become compromised and pain is a result.
 Without the use of oil, slow stretching techniques are used to lengthen and release these restrictions.
-The specific approach I study and work with is the, John F. Barnes Myofascial Release Approach.
-You can also check out more info in the following video.
+The specific approach I study and work with is Myofascial Release (MFR), as created and taught by John F Barnes.

 Craniosacral work is a gentle form of treatment that works with the brain, cerebrospinal fluid, the 22 cranial bones and the membranes inside of the cranium, the sacrum and spinal column that make up what is called, the craniosacral system.
 The practitioner uses gentle touch while providing long holds with each contact to the head, spine and pelvis to help optimize a movement pattern in this system called the cranial wave.

 When the movement of the cranial wave is not flowing with ease, it inhibits the craniosacral system from functioning efficiently and as a result we can feel “out of sorts.”
 The bones in the head, spine and central nervous system are affected adversely and because the central nervous system governs what the rest of our body does, it’s challenging to be and even feel at our best.